ReviewSite/ReviewSite/README.md

   * `$ RAILS_ENV=test bundle exec rake spec:javascript`
   * To run a single test: `$ RAILS_ENV=test bundle exec rake spec:javascript SPEC=my_test`
 * See the wiki for a [guide on Manual Testing](https://github.com/ReviewSite/ReviewSite/wiki/3.-Manual-Testing-Guide)
+* You can run the functional tests on your local machine (not vagrant) to debug them in Firefox

 ## Deploying the ReviewSite to Heroku
 When deploying to a new Heroku instance, please specify e-mail account settings in the following configuration